aplteam/APLGit2/README.md

 ## Preconditions

 * The Git bash must be installed and available on the environment variable `%PATH%`
-* .NET Core 3.1 must be installed
 * The Git config parameters `user.name` and `user.email` must be set

+Two functions rely on you hosting your project(s) on GitHub:

+* `GetTagOfLatestRelease`
+* `]APLGit2.GoToGitHub`

-`]APLGit2.GoToGitHub` requires you to host your project on GitHub, but all other commands are agnostic in this respect
+All other commands are agnostic in this respect.

 ## APLGit2 and Cider

-Note that `]APLGit2.*` works particularly well in conjunction with [Cider](https://github.com/aplteam/Cider "Link to Cider on GitHub"), though this is not a requirement.
+`]APLGit2.*` works particularly well in conjunction with [Cider](https://github.com/aplteam/Cider "Link to Cider on GitHub"), though this is not a requirement.

 * If a single Cider project is open, APLGit2 will always act on that project if no folder is specified
 * If multiple Cider projects are open, the user is asked which project to act on